Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamics in the non-linear regime

 \subsubsection{Effect of $R_\rho$ on layer formation}

-To measure the effect of $R_\rho$ on layering, we show simulations with $\Rac=2.33\times10^8$ fixed, and $1\leq R_\rho\leq3$, for $\Pr=0.3$ $\Sc=3$, $\Delta R=0.5$, $\Ek=10^{-4}$.
+To measure the effect of $R_\rho$ on layering, we show simulations with $\Rac=2.33\times10^8$ fixed, and $1\leq R_\rho\leq3.3$, for $\Pr=0.3$, $\Sc=3$, $\Delta R=0.5$, $\Ek=10^{-4}$.
+This transect runs across the semi-convection region, from the onset of top-heavy convection, to the stable region.
 From the temperature and composition equations \eqref{eqn:Tequation}--\eqref{eqn:Cequation}, and the definitions of the background fields \eqref{eqn:T0C0}, we define the local radial temperature and composition fluxes as